hamid-roghani/PLDLS-Algorithm/README.md

 To compute NMI for ground-truth datasets, 2 Python codes are provided.
 "NMI_for_Small Datasets" is used for computing NMI for "karate, Dolphins, Polbooks, Football" datasets.
 "NMI_for_Big Datasets" is used for computing NMI for "Amazon, DBLP, YouTube, Livejouranl" datasets.
 For computing NMI, "part-00000" file for a dataset, source code for computing NMI ("NMI_for_Small Datasets" and "NMI_for_Big Datasets"), and contents of 'groundtruth.rar' should be in one folder.

-Names of datasets are as follows and are available in "datasets" folder.
+Names of datasets are provided in "datasets.rar" folder.

-# Datasets:

-karate

-Dolphins

-Polbooks

-Football

-email

-email_enron

-netscience

-power

-ca_grqc

-collaboration

-ca_hepth

-PGP

-condmat_2003

-condmat_2005

-DBLP

-Amazon